AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

         field.advisorLastname.importedFrom = "Advisor"
         field.advisorLastname.importedField = "lastname"

-When a `tableConnection` includes an `aliasFor` property, the statement establishing the connection through the relevant fields must use an explicit `connection` property, as seen above.
-The syntax is:
+When a `tableConnection` includes an `aliasFor` sub-property, the statement establishing the connection through the relevant fields must use an explicit `connection` sub-property, as in the `Advisor` example  above.
+The general syntax is:

         tableConnection.AliasName.aliasFor = "OtherTable"
         tableConnection.AliasName.connection = "Tbl.col = AliasName.its_col"